 System performance counters in Application Insights

 Windows provides a wide variety of performance counters such as CPU occupancy, memory, disk, and network usage.
-You can also define your own.
-Application Insights can show these performance counters if your application is running under IIS on an on-premises host or virtual machine to which you have administrative access.
-The charts indicate the resources available to your live application, and can help to identify unbalanced load between server instances.
+You can also define your own performance counters.
+As long as your application is running under IIS on an on-premises host, or virtual machine to which you have administrative access.

-The Servers blade shows a default set of performance counters.
+The Metrics pane shows the default set of performance counters.

 To see all your most useful charts in one place, create a dashboard and pin them to it.

-If the performance counter you want isn't shown in the list of metrics, that's because the Application Insights SDK isn't collecting it in your web server.
-You can configure it to do so.
+If the performance counter you want isn't included in the list of metrics, you can add it.

-Find out what counters are available in your server by using this PowerShell command at the server:
+Find out what counters are available in your server by using this PowerShell command on the local server:

 Get-Counter -ListSet *

 - If you added Application Insights to your app during development, edit ApplicationInsights.config in your project, and then redeploy it to your servers.